gomoob/php-metadata-extractor/README.md

 ## Introduction

+`php-metadata-extractor` is a wrapper used to call the powerful Java [`metadata-extractor`](https://github.com/drewnoakes/metadata-extractor "metadata-extractor") library and have access to the same APIs in PHP.

+So here we'll provide the same documentation as `metadata-extractor` but for PHP, here is how to get metadata with the library.

 ```php
 Metadata metadata = ImageMetadataReader.readMetadata(imagePath);
 ```

+## Installation

 ## About Gomoob

-At [Gomoob](https://www.gomoob.com) we build high quality software with awesome Open Source frameworks everyday.
+At [Gomoob](https://www.gomoob.com "Gomoob") we build high quality software with awesome Open Source frameworks everyday.
 Would you like to start your next project with us?
 That's great!
 Give us a call or send us an email and we will get back to you as soon as possible !

 You can contact us by email at [contact@gomoob.com](mailto:contact@gomoob.com) or by phone number [(+33) 6 85 12 81 26](tel:+33685128126) or [(+33) 6 28 35 04 49](tel:+33685128126).